JKM Nursing Home Registration in Malaysia

 1. Ask to see the certificate in person

-The Sijil Pendaftaran Pusat Jagaan (JKM Care Centre Registration Certificate) should be displayed visibly in the facility, typically near the reception area.
+The Sijil Pendaftaran Pusat Jagaan should be displayed in the facility, usually at reception.
 It shows the facility name, address, registration number, and expiry date.
-Check it has not expired.
+Check it's not expired.

 2. Call the local JKM district office

 The most reliable method.
-Call the Pejabat Kebajikan Masyarakat Daerah for the area the facility is in, give the name and address, and they can confirm registration status.
-Find district office contact details at jkm.gov.my under "Hubungi Kami".
+Call the Pejabat Kebajikan Masyarakat Daerah for the area, give the facility name and address, and they confirm registration status.
+District contacts: jkm.gov.my under "Hubungi Kami".

 3. Ask for the registration number directly

-If the facility is registered, staff should be able to quote the registration number without hesitation.
-Inability to provide this is a warning sign.
+If registered, staff should give the number without hesitation.
+Inability to do so is a warning sign.

 4. Check for an MOH nursing licence separately

-If the facility claims MOH licensing, verify at the MOH private healthcare listing at www.moh.gov.my or call the state MOH office (Jabatan Kesihatan Negeri).
+If the facility claims MOH licensing, verify at www.moh.gov.my or call the state MOH office (Jabatan Kesihatan Negeri).

 What It Means If a Home Is Not Registered